Updated Feb 2023

 It seems that there are different requirements for citizenship in different EU countries.
 How can that be?

 The requirements for obtaining citizenship of an EU country are decided by each individual country rather than at EU level.
-So there are differences between the countries.
+So there are indeed big differences between the countries.

 I have citizenship of another non-EU country (e.g. Canada, India, Australia) as well as of the UK.
 Will I be able to keep both if I apply for German citizenship?

 German law states that dual citizenship should be avoided, but allows some limited exceptions, for example, for EU citizens.
-Usually Germany requires citizens of other countries to give up that citizenship when obtaining German.
+At the moment Germany often requires citizens of other countries to give up that citizenship when obtaining German.
 However, sometimes exceptions are made to this rule.
 It is best to check for your specific case with the local Foreigners Office (Ausländerbehörde).